-Using this setup, we collected interaction data on 51,026 interactions from 2,250 players across 191 unique target images.
+Using this setup, we collected data on 51,026 interactions from 2,250 players across 191 unique target images.
 The target images were selected from a diverse set of AI-generated and natural images.
-We also collected a separate dataset of 4,572 interactions, 140 users, and 51 unique target images in a more controlled setting with two different diffusion models to assess the robustness of our findings.
+We also collected a separate dataset of 4,572 interactions, 140 users, and 51 unique target images in a more controlled setting to assess the robustness of our findings.

 Based on this data, we find several interesting patterns in how people interact with AI models.
-Players are able to find many different ways to achieve high scores; in particular, they find a diverse set of prompts that all result in a player-generated image similar to the target image.
-We also find that players tend to make small, iterative updates to their prompts as they steer the AI, with each update improving their image with a moderate success rate ($40-60\%$ for most target images).
-Based on these findings, we define and evaluate a metric model steerability based on the stopping time of an empirical Markov model.
-We use this metric to assess steerability across different groups of images and across two AI models.
+Players discover a diverse set of prompts that all result in images similar to the target.
+To discover these prompts, players typically make small, iterative updates to their prompts.
+Each update improves their image with a moderate success rate ($40-60\%$ for most target images).
+Based on these findings, we define and evaluate a metric for model steerability using the stopping time of an empirical Markov model.
+We use this metric to assess steerability across image categories and across two AI models.

-\paragraph{Ethical considerations} One of the main goals of this work is to help improve the quality of human-AI interaction. our dataset and findings provide quantitative insights on how people interact with generative AI and can potentially be used to design AI that are easier for people to use.
-It does not address the broader concern that bad actors may abuse generative AI models.

-\paragraph{Our contributions} We release a public dataset on human interaction with an AI model.
+\textbf{Our contributions} We release a public dataset on human interactions with an AI model.
 To our knowledge, this is the first such dataset showing repeated interactions of people with a text-to-image model to accomplish specified tasks.
 We also provide an initial analysis of this data and propose a simple-to-calculate metric for assessing model steerability.
+Additionally, we use our dataset and this steerability metric to evaluate the ability of vision-language models to utilize feedback.
 Our dataset and associated code is made available at \href{https://github.com/kailas-v/ArtWhisperer}{https://github.com/kailas-v/ArtWhisperer}.